balintneray/balintneray.github.io/about/index.md

 #### third person bio

-Balint is usually working on becoming a better person as well as a better sociologist at which point he can write a more earnest and productive bio.
-Until then, his pivotal accomplishment remains the recognition of desire for an impactful subsistence.
+Balint is usually working on becoming a better person as well as a better sociologist at which point he can write a more earnest and professional bio.
+Until then, his pivotal accomplishment remains the recognition of longing for an impactful subsistence.
 {: .text-justify}

 #### first person bio